- Go from April to November

 From launch, pilots can easily follow the ridge north or south.
 Going north you can follow the hills round to the east side of the plains and the town of Prilep, where conditions are often stronger amongst the rocky mountains in this area.
 There are two launches on this side, accessed by tarmac roads.

 For the more adventurous it is possible to leave the immediate area and fly north back towards Skopje.
-Macedonia is a country of mountains so there are plenty of possible routes.
+North Macedonia is a country of mountains so there are plenty of possible routes.

 WHEN TO GO

 April to October

 There are roads to the launches, so access is easy and there are plenty of big flat landing spaces around the valley, so it’s very hang glider friendly.

 Fly south along the ridge then out into the flats towards the Greek border.